Jury for the architectural design competition for Block 2

 - Planning for the future of the Parliamentary Precinct campus

-- Government of Canada will soon launch design competition for city block facing Parliament Hill
+- Government of Canada launches design competition for city block facing Parliament Hill

 - Date modified: